tiffanychu90/simple-coronavirus-report/workshop/session2.md

 * **[GitHub Workflow](../github_version_control.md)** for making a commit.

 ## To Do
+1. Make progress on `1-read-in-data.ipynb` or create new notebook.
-1. Make progress on `1-read-in-data.ipynb`, or create new notebook.
+1. Make progress on `2-demo-chart.ipynb` or create new notebook.
 1. Make at least 1 more commit.